-This is Haast River, in a deep gorge and surrounded on both sides by thick rainforest.
-The river water is crystal clear, cold mountain water from the Southern Alps.
+This is Haast River, it’s in a deep gorge and surrounded on both sides by thick rainforest.
+The river water is crystal clear, cold mountain water running from the Southern Alps.
 Very little water in autumn but probably much more in the spring, at the time mountain snow melts away.

-So we followed Haast River and left the South Island West Coast.
-The first stop on our scenic West Coast to Queenstown trip was the Thunder Creek Falls.
+So we followed Haast River and left behind West Coast.
+The first stop on our drive from West Coast to Queenstown was Thunder Creek Falls.

 Thunder Creek Falls

-The falls are right off the State Highway, you just walk though a small forest.
-The air down in the deep valley is very refreshing.
-The cold river water makes the air cold, and the spray coming from the big waterfall.
+The falls are right off the State Highway, you just have to walk through a small forest.
+The air down in the deep valley is humid and refreshing.
+The cold river water makes the air cold and there is a spray coming from the huge waterfall.

 Mount Aspiring National Park

 Gates of Haast Bridge

 The road winds up to our next stop: the Gates of Haast Bridge, at a high altitude with views to Haast River deep in the gorge, and backed by the 2500 m Mount Brewster.
 And of course this bridge, too, is narrow and you will have to watch for oncoming traffic:

-After a short drive in beautiful alpine scenery you reach the Blue Pools car park from where you can walk to the famous pools.
+Up we went and after a short drive in stunning alpine scenery we came to the Blue Pools car park from where it’s a short walk to the famous Blue Pools.